ghidhfh-2200/very_secret_diary/README.md

 - **Enter Settings with a Separate Key**
   The key to the settings page is different from the entrance key.
 You also have the option to use either a password or hand tracking.
+- **Log function**
+  The APP has a log which records your every operate on the APP

 ### 2. Structure
 - **temp dir**